gatling/gatling/src/docs/content/reference/script/core/session/feeders/index.md

 {{< include-code "feed-keyword" >}}

-This defines a workflow step where **every virtual user** feed on the same Feeder.
+This defines a workflow step where **every virtual user** feeds on the same Feeder.

 Every time a virtual user reaches this step, it will pop a record out of the Feeder, which will be injected into the user's Session, resulting in a new Session instance.